Procedure Guide ·Tumor Removal ·2026

 1How can I tell if my dog's lump is cancerous?

-You can't tell by appearance or feel alone.
-Fine needle aspiration (FNA) is a quick, inexpensive test ($50-$100) that extracts cells for microscopic examination.
-It gives preliminary information but isn't always conclusive.
-Surgical biopsy with histopathology ($200-$500) provides the definitive diagnosis — tumor type, grade, and malignancy.
-Every new lump should be evaluated by your vet.
+Can't tell by appearance alone.
+FNA ($50-$100) extracts cells for microscopic exam-quick but not always conclusive.
+Surgical biopsy with histopathology ($200-$500) provides definitive diagnosis: type, grade, malignancy.
+All new lumps need vet evaluation.

 2What are the most common tumors in dogs?

-Lipomas (benign fatty tumors) are the most common.
-Mast cell tumors are the most common malignant skin tumor.
-Other common tumors include: histiocytomas (benign, common in young dogs), melanoma, squamous cell carcinoma, hemangiosarcoma, lymphoma, osteosarcoma (bone cancer), and soft tissue sarcomas.
-About 50% of dogs over age 10 develop cancer.
+Lipomas (benign fatty tumors) most common.
+Mast cell tumors most common malignant skin tumor.
+Other common: histiocytomas, melanoma, squamous cell carcinoma, hemangiosarcoma, lymphoma, osteosarcoma, soft tissue sarcomas.
+About 50% of dogs over 10 develop cancer.

 3What does it mean if tumor margins are 'dirty' or 'incomplete'?

-Incomplete margins mean cancer cells were found at the tissue edge — some may remain in the body.
-Options include re-excision, radiation therapy, or monitoring for regrowth.
-Clean margins mean no cells at the edges and the tumor was fully removed.
-Margin status is the strongest predictor of recurrence.
+Incomplete margins mean cancer cells found at tissue edge-some may remain in body.
+Options: re-excision, radiation, or monitoring.
+Clean margins mean no cells at edges and tumor fully removed.
+Margin status predicts recurrence best.

 4How long does recovery take after tumor removal?

 Most dogs recover in 10-14 days.
-Restrict activity and use an e-collar to prevent licking.
-Sutures are removed at 10-14 days.
-Large excision sites may have a drain for 3-5 days.
-Biopsy results return in 5-10 days.
-Most dogs are comfortable within 2-3 days of surgery.
-Recovery time increases for tumors removed from complex locations or those requiring skin flaps.
+Restrict activity, use e-collar.
+Sutures removed at 10-14 days; large sites may have drain for 3-5 days.
+Biopsy results in 5-10 days.
+Complex locations extend recovery.

 5Should I remove a lump even if it seems benign?